markcallen/docker-swarm-aws-terraform/README.md

 ## Alternatives

-If you don't want to install packer or terraform locally you can use docker images with them:
+If you don't want to install packer, terraform or aws locally you can use docker images with them:

 terraform